muhark/muhark.github.io/_posts/2021-05-16-basic-profiling-with-python.md

 That nearly halved the time it took to run, which makes sense; we roughly halved the number of total loops it needed to make.

 But the inner loop can be sped up as well.
-Note that once we find that $i$ is divisible by some $p$, then it is not necessary to check subsequent values of $p$.
+Note that once we find that i is divisible by some p, then it is not necessary to check subsequent values of p.
 We can end the inner loop early using a `break` statement.

 ```python